Telecleides

 Telecleides (Τηλεκλείδης) was an Athenian Old Comic poet.
 A contemporary of Cratinus, he was active c.
 450 BC, and is known to have won at the Dionysia three times and the Lenaia five times.
 Only eight titles and a few fragments of his plays survive.
 One of his plays was The Amphictyons, in which Telecleides presented a Golden Age of impossibly effortless plenty.
-His other known plays include Apseudeis, Hesiodoi, Prytanes, and Sterrhoi.
+His other known plays include Apseudeis, Hesiodoi, Prytanes, Sterrhoi, and Eumenides.

 The standard edition of the fragments is Rudolf Kassel and Colin Austin (eds.), Poetae Comici Graeci.